Unitech/pm2/README.md

 **Zero Downtime Reload**

-Hot Reload allows to update an application without any downtime:
+Hot Reload allows you to update an application without any downtime:

 ```bash
 $ pm2 reload all